Umbo-Damien/CamductRivets/README.md

 To display fixing holes information in takeoff reports:

+**Note:** These settings are only accessible from within a project.
+Open a project, select an item, then the **Takeoff** button will appear.

 1. Go to **Takeoff** > **Customize Main Takeoff**
 2. In **Item Information** tab
 3. Add **Fixing Holes** to the displayed fields list